scrabbletank/farhome-rules/monstroustreasure.md

 **Actions**

-***Rake.*** *Melee Attack:* 4 AP, Reach 2, 2/2/1/0/0</br>Deals 3 wound dice in damage.
+***Rake.*** *Melee Attack:* 4 AP, Reach 2, 2/2/1/0/0 - Deals 3 wound dice in damage.
 On crit the target creature gains a Lesser Wound: Bleeding.
 Attacks against a bleeding creature reroll all blank wound dice.

-***Impaling Claw.*** *Maneuver, Melee Attack:* 5 AP, Reach 2, 3/1/1/0/0</br>Deals 1 wound and 1 wound die.
+***Impaling Claw.*** *Maneuver, Melee Attack:* 5 AP, Reach 2, 3/1/1/0/0 - Deals 1 wound and 1 wound die.
 On crit the target is pulled 2 tiles towards the boneclaw.

-***Blinding Shadows.*** *Maneuver*, *Melee Attack:* 6 AP, 2/0/3/0/0</br>All adjacent creatures are bathed in shadows.
+***Blinding Shadows.*** *Maneuver*, *Melee Attack:* 6 AP, 2/0/3/0/0 - All adjacent creatures are bathed in shadows.
 Creatures make a Stamina save, taking 2 wound dice on fail.
 On crit the target is blind for one minute.
 ___

 #### Death Knight